Dr. Vincent Zubowicz discusses how patients choose implant sizes before a breast augmentation.

-What option is best for you?
+What options are best for me?

-There are two basic types of implants with various minor variations, silicone filled and saline(salt water) filled.
-The shell containing these fill substances are all silicone, just a longer polymer.
+There are two basic types of implants with various minor variations, silicone filled and saline(salt water) filled. he shell containing these fill substances are all silicone, just a longer polymer.
 Silicone gel implants come prefilled whereas saline implants are filled at the time of the operation.

 Silicone gel implants are preferred much more than saline, at least in my practice.
 This is inspite of the fact that gel implants are more expensive and require a slightly longer incision for placement.
 Silicone gel implants, in most patients, look and feel more natural.
 This is because the gel which fills the implant is manufactured to mimic the consistency of the normal breast.
 Now that the safety issues have been settled, patients are returning to the aesthetically superior gel models.